How Do Snap Packs Work in Marvel Snap?

 How Snap Packs Replaced Spotlight Caches

-Before April 2025, the card acquisition system used Spotlight Caches and Spotlight Keys.
-Each week, a Spotlight Cache would feature 4 items: 3 cards (1 new + 2 returning S4/S5) plus 1 random S4/S5 card.
-Variants only appeared as replacements for cards you already owned.
-You'd spend a Spotlight Key (earned from the Season Pass or purchased) to open the cache and get one of the four items, with a guaranteed pull of each item after 4 keys.
-Snap Packs replaced this with a more flexible system.
-You earn tokens continuously instead of keys on a fixed schedule.
-You can open packs whenever you want instead of waiting for weekly resets.
-And the goodie system adds extra value on top of the guaranteed card.
-The main criticism of the new system is the increased RNG.
+Before April 2025, card acquisition ran on Spotlight Caches and Spotlight Keys.
+Each week a Spotlight Cache featured 4 items: 3 cards (1 new plus 2 returning S4/S5) and 1 random S4/S5 card.
+Variants showed up only as replacements for cards you already owned.
+You spent a Spotlight Key (earned from the Season Pass or purchased) to open the cache and pull one of the four, with all four guaranteed after 4 keys.

 Tips for Maximizing Pack Value